ayalal/CS-373-DADA/Week 6/README.md

 ### Robustness Principle Analysis

 ### Network-Based Protection Strategies
-The following are common and useful network protection strategies implemented in todays industry.

 #### Positive Policy
 Positive policy is utilized to set whitelists of expected/allowed behaviors from hosts or files therefore allowing the network or admin to identify suspiciou activity a long with setting permissions.
 The fundamental concept then provides the network defender the advantage by utilizing internal conventions/policies on certain machines which in return reduce the range of attack choices of the network attacker.
 Positive policity can also allow introduce hooks for trust mechanisms such as identity or trust chaining and also provide detection mechanisms based on provided policies as well as whitelisted material.
 One drawback of just using positive policy is that it can not name a threat that has been passed in but just detect that some anomaly has happened.